Relentless Activist Digs into Racial Controversies

 GOODWYN: The white community in Tulia certainly knows how Franklin feels, but it actually wasn't Alan Bean who first put together the Jena narrative.
 It was a young African-American lawyer, a public defender named Derwyn Benton.
 Remember that first Jena e-mail that was forwarded to Alan Bean?
 That was Benton's e-mail.

-Mr. DERWYN BENTON (Public Defender): We knew they were going to need good, strong legal counsel.
+DERWYN BENTON: We knew they were going to need good, strong legal counsel.

 GOODWYN: What Benton wanted were experienced Louisiana trial lawyers willing to do a little pro bono work.
 What he got was Alan Bean.
 But Benton says that turned out much better than he expected.